yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/run-the-node.md

 ## Run the node in a Docker container

-When you run a node in a Docker container, it includes all the necessary dependencies that you need to run a node.
-For example, GCC and the Go programming language.
+When you run a node in a Docker container, it's similar to running it in a lighweight virtual machine.

+Some of the advantages of running a node in a Docker container include the following:

+* You don't need to install all the tools and dependencies that the node needs such as a compiler and the Go programming language
+* The node runs in the same way on any supported system architecture

 ### Prerequisites